hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

 Lastly, we need to ensure the database is cleaned between tests.
-Add this gem to your `Gemfile`:
+Add the Database Cleaner gem to your `Gemfile`:

 ```ruby
 group :test do